2009-2014 Ford F-150 Common Problems Guide

 Strange Engine Noises or Rough Running

-Another issue with the 4.6L and 5.4L V8 engines concerns the variable camshaft timing (VCT) solenoid.
+Next on our list of F-150 common problems centers around the variable camshaft timing (VCT) solenoid used in 4.6L and 5.4L V8 engines.
 The engine may be louder than normal, almost sounding like a diesel engine, and exhibit rough running at low RPM.
 This may be caused by worn out or gummed up VCT solenoids, which are located near the front of the engine (under the valve covers).
 Malfunctioning VCT solenoids cause erratic engine timing, and may affect engine performance.
 Having the problem diagnosed at your local NAPA AutoCare is advised, as this repair can be timing consuming.
 Earlier versions of these engines (mostly pre-2007) had the VCT solenoids easily accessible via a hole in the valve cover.
 No such luck on the later models, which require removing the valve cover (and a lot of other components in the way) in order to replace the solenoid.

 Camshaft phasers can also be a source of rattling and poor performance.
 The VCT solenoids control the oil sent to the camshaft phasers, which in turn adjust the timing.
 Swapping in new & improved camshaft phasers is a fairly involved process, so again a visit to your local NAPA AutoCare would be wise to get a definite diagnosis.
 If a repair is needed, it would be wise to consider servicing the entire timing chain system (chain, chain guides, and tensioners) while the engine is accessible.